Life peer: Disclaiming

 The Peerage Act 1963 allows the holder of a hereditary peerage to disclaim their title for life.
 There is no such provision for life peers.
 The Coalition Government's draft proposal for Lords reform in 2011 provided "that a person who holds a life peerage may at any time disclaim that peerage by writing to the Lord Chancellor.
 The person [and their spouse and children] will be divested of all rights and interests attaching to [that] peerage."
 This proposal did not become law.
 In 2014 under the House of Lords Reform Act it became possible for peers to resign from the House of Lords and the next year's House of Lords (Expulsion and Suspension) Act authorised the Lords to expel a peer (both without disclaiming the peerage).

 Titles and forms of address

 Most barons or baronesses for life take a title based on their surname, either alone (e.g. Baron Hattersley) or in combination with a placename (known as a territorial designation) to differentiate them from others of the same surname (e.g. Baroness Kennedy of The Shaws).
-Surnames need not be used at all if desired.
-Ian Paisley, for example, opted for the title Lord Bannside, and John Gummer chose the title Lord Deben.
+Surnames need not be used at all, if desired; Tony Banks, for example, opted for the title Lord Stratford.
 There are also occasions when someone's surname is not appropriate as a title, such as Michael Lord (now Lord Framlingham) and Michael Bishop (now Lord Glendonbrook).

 The formal style for a life peer is as follows (John Smith and Mary Smith stand in for any name; London to any territorial designation):